EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Quinn, Mary**.
 1855.
 Affidavit of Petition (letter).
 Collection of the New York City Municipal Archives, Bureau of Old Records.
 New York, NY.

+**Randel, John Jr**.
+1820. [*The City of New York as Laid Out by the Commissioners*](https://thegreatestgrid.mcny.org/greatest-grid/randel-map-gallery#:~:text=June%2015%2C%201819.-,Randel%20Farm%20Map%20no.,2%2C%20p.). [also called the “Randel Farm Maps”].
+Office of the Manhattan Borough President.
+New York, NY.
+Electronic version available through the Museum of the City of New York’s online exhibition [*The Greatest Grid: The Masterplan of Manhattan 1811–Now*](https://thegreatestgrid.mcny.org/greatest-grid/).

 **Riddles, Peter**.
 1855.
 Affidavit of Petition (letter).
 Collection of the New York City Municipal Archives, Bureau of Old Records.
 New York, NY.

 **Rosenzweig, Roy and Elizabeth Blackmar**.
 1992. *The Park and the People: A History of Central Park.* Ithaca, NY: Cornell University Press.

+**Roslyn Landmark Society**.
+2025. “[Salem AME Church](https://www.roslynlandmarks.org/profiles/salem-ame-church).”
+Accessed August 23, 2025.

+**Rush, Christopher**.
+1866. [*A Short Account of the Rise and Progress of the African Methodist Episcopal Church in America*](https://docsouth.unc.edu/church/rush/rush.html).
+New York, NY: Christopher Rush, Charles William Robinson, Abraham Cole, and James Simmons.
+Electronic version available through University of North Carolina’s Documenting the American South project.

 **Russell, Daniel J**.
 1920. *History of the African Union Methodist Protestant Church.* Philadelphia, PA: Union Star.
 Transcribed version available at [Documenting the American South](https://docsouth.unc.edu/church/russell/russell.html).